-Table 11: System Capacity -Unaccompanied Minor Children (Under 18)
+Table 10: System Capacity - Unaccompanied Minor Children (Under 18)

-\To address a gap in the homeless services system for pregnant and parenting minors, the FY16 budget includes \$500,000 in local funds for the Department of Human Services to create a pilot project to support minor headed households experiencing a housing crisis.
-At the drafting of this plan, the Administration was working with members of the ICH youth subcommittee to design this pilot.
-DHS will be issuing an Request for Applications (RFA) in the fall.
+To address a gap in the homeless services system for pregnant and parenting minors, the FY2016 budget included \$500,000 in local funds for the Department of Human Services to create a pilot project to support minor headed households experiencing a housing crisis.
+In addition to the beds listed in this chart, the funding will support approximately 10 additional beds for pregnant or parenting minors.
+As of the drafting of this plan, a provider for this project had been selected; the beds are expected to come online before the start of hypothermia season.